smart-coffee/web-api/code/webapi/README.md

-# Backend Application for out IoT Coffeemachine
+# Backend Application for our IoT Coffeemachine
 Python >= 3.6 required

 ## Initialization of the project